Warrumbungle Environmental Education Centre

 Getting there and parking

-• From Coonabarabran, continue along John Renshaw Parkway until you see the signpost to turn to your right.
+• From Coonabarabran, drive along John Renshaw Parkway until you see the signpost to turn to your right.
 Travel for approximately 2km to Camp Walaay, turn left, and you’ll see the education centre to your right.

-• If you’re travelling from the south, continue along John Renshaw Parkway until you see the signpost to turn to your left.
+• If you’re travelling from the south, drive along John Renshaw Parkway until you see the signpost to turn to your left.
 Travel for approximately 2km to Camp Walaay, turn left, and you’ll see the education centre to your right.

 Road quality